Netflix/falcor/model.md

 }});
 ```

-The following paths are legal to retrieve because although atoms, errors, and references are considered value types in JSON Graph:
+The following paths are legal to retrieve because  atoms, errors, and references are considered value types in JSON Graph:

 ```
 model.getValue("todos[0].customer").then(log);
 // prints {name: "Jim Hobart", address:"123 pacifica ave., CA, US"} because the value of an Atom is considered a value
 ```

-"Why can't I retrieve arrays and objects from Model?"
+"Why can't I retrieve Arrays or Objects from a Model?"

 Instead you must be explicit, and request all of the value types that you need.